Dylouwu/MyNixy/.github/assets/README_template.md

 **[Nixy](https://github.com/anotherhadi/nixy)** is a **Hyprland** NixOS configuration with **home-manager**, **secrets**, and **custom theming** all in one place.
 It's a simple way to manage your system configuration and dotfiles.

-MyNixy is a Nixy fork, which is a NixOS configuration that I use on my personal laptop and server.
+MyNixy is a Nixy fork, which is a NixOS configuration that I use on my personal laptop and server, with added features and modules to make it more suitable for my needs.

 **Nixy key points:**